Stockman (Australia): History

 A stockman, an Australian Stock Horse and Kelpies, ready for work on Australian property.

 A pannikin, quart pot and saddlebag as used by stockmen to boil the billy, and carry lunch when riding.

 The role of the mounted stockmen came into being early in the 19th century, after the Blue Mountains, separating the coastal plain of the Sydney region from the interior of the continent, were first crossed by Europeans in 1813.
 The town of Bathurst was founded shortly after, and potential farmers moved westward, and settled on the land, many of them as squatters.
 The rolling country, ideal for sheep and the large, often unfenced, properties necessitated the role of the shepherd to tend the flocks.

-Early stockmen were specially selected, highly regarded men owing to the high value and importance of early livestock.
-All stockmen need to be interested in animals, able to handle them with confidence and patience, able to make accurate observations about them and enjoy working outdoors.
+Early stockmen were few and selected owing to the high value and importance of livestock at the time.
+Stockmen are usually interested in animals, handle them with confidence and patience, make accurate observations about them and enjoy working outdoors.

 Aboriginal Australians were good stockmen who played a large part in the successful running of many stations.
 With their intimate bonds to their tribal places, and local knowledge they also took considerable pride in their work.
 After the gold rushes white labour was expensive and difficult to retain.
 Aboriginal women also worked with cattle on the northern stations after this practice developed in northern Queensland during the 1880s.
 A Native Administration Act later stopped the employment of women in the cattle camps.
 Aboriginal people often received only food and clothing to retain their labour, until they began to be paid a small cash wage in the 1950s and 1960s, much less than their white counterparts.
 In 1966, Vincent Lingiari led Gurindji workers on the Wave Hill walk-off, a strike on the large Vesteys cattle station in the Northern Territory, which brought about wage parity two years later.
 In the 21st century class actions for these "stolen wages", as they have been dubbed, have taken place in Queensland, Western Australia and the NT.

 In 1911, rural stockmen received only £1 to £1/5/- a week plus keep after a decision was made by the Arbitration Court.
 The award of 1918 increased wages by up to 50 per cent to a minimum of £2/13/-.
 Head stockmen received about £1 extra.
 Stockmen now work under a state or federal award, which is reviewed regularly.